Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Turismo Weekend – Borgo Parrini: what to see and how to get there

-A structured guide combining history, art, visiting tips, and practical suggestions for tourists.
+A structured guide combining history, art, travel tips and practical suggestions for tourists.

 https://www.turismoweekend.com/citta-arte/borgo-parrini-cosa-vedere-e-come-arrivare/